Lindsley Avenue's Historic Windows

 P.L.A.N. seeks to raise $220,000 to restore the stain glass windows.
 This is estimated to be a 7-year project.

-P.L.A.N. is starting a capital campaign in 2021 to raise funds to restore these beautiful windows.
+P.L.A.N. started a capital campaign in 2021 to raise funds to restore the beautiful stained glass windows.
 The campaign began in honor of Joe and Bessie Freeman.
 The Freeman’s worshiped for many years at the Lindsley Avenue congregation.
 Their family began making donations in their memory to restore the windows as this was a project which Joe and Bessie were very enthusiastic.

-Individual and family donors giving $1,000 and above will have their names listed on a special Donor Window.
-The project vision is to have a small window commissioned to resemble the larger windows in the church, made of clear glass with stained glass edging, and backlit.
-This Donor Window will be displayed in the back of the sanctuary.
+Individual and family donors giving $1,000 and above will have their names listed on a special Donor Window which is displayed in the back of the sanctuary.
+The Donor Window was commissioned to resemble the shape of the larger windows in the church, and is made of clear glass with stained glass edging.

-Donor’s names will be etched into the six sections with each section representing a year of the campaign.
+Donor’s names are etched into the six sections of the Donor Window, with each section representing a year of the campaign.
 Each year by January 31, the previous year’s donors will be added with the year as the heading.
-Donors from the inaugural campaign year 2021 will be etched in the larger flower shaped center pane.
+Donors from the inaugural campaign year 2021 were etched in the larger flower shaped center pane.